rkuma183/wilsonmar.github.io/_posts/2017-08-22-cloud-foundry.md

    Defaults are overrided in this:

-   1. Command line option.
+   1. Command line option overrides Manifest
-   2. Manifest
+   2. Manifest.yml specification
-   3. Currently used
+   3. Currently used values
-   4. Provider default
+   4. Provider default values
-   5. Cloud Foundry default - memory is one gigabyte.
+   5. Cloud Foundry default, such as memory being one gigabyte (1GB)

    <a name="Login"></a>